pocketjoso/sudokuJS/README.md

 	var data = mySudokuJS.analyzeBoard();

 	//data.error -- board is incorrect
-	//data.finished === false -- board can't be solvedrequires more advanced strategies
+	//data.finished === false -- board can't be solved because it requires more advanced strategies

 	//if no error, and data.finished === true
 	//data.level -- "easy"|"medium"|"hard"